georgeflanagin/parsec4/README.md

 `index` --- The index is nothing more than the current position of the "next" byte in the text.
 In Parsec, the initial index is usually zero (0).
-The bytes that are already parsed have negative index.
+The bytes that are already parsed are inaccessible.

-`shred` --- A non-empty sequence within the text, possibly all that remains, whose significance has not yet been determined.
+`shred` --- A non-empty sequence within the text, possibly all that remains, and that has not yet been parsed.

 `lexeme` --- The smallest collection of adjacent bytes that has a meaning to the parser.
 It could be just one byte, like `=`, or it could be a `a_very_long_variable_name`.

 `monad` --- A parser for a lexeme.
-Each lexeme has a parser that produces it by a combination of operations that read the input and recognize the lexeme with the operations that produce the lexeme and make it available to the remainder of the parser's code.
-The two actions are said to be *bound* within the monad.
+Each lexeme has a parser that produces it by a combination of [1] operations that read the input and [2] produce the lexeme.
+The two actions are said to be
+*bound* within the monad.

 `token` --- Tokens are the defining concept in parsers; quite literally